The Lady Soames LG, DBE

 Hopkinton to Hyde Park

 In August 1992 she was a guest at our home in Hopkinton, New Hampshire, where she met our son and my parents.
 My aging father had begun withdrawing into himself, and we feared he might have nothing to say.
-But like the elderly Sir Winston, reviving with the stimulus of old friends, he responded to Mary.
-The years fell away, and he astonished us with scintillating conversation.
+But like the elderly Sir Winston, reviving with the stimulus of friends, he responded to Mary.
+The years fell away, and he astonished us with scintillating conversation and vivid memories.
 After she left, he lapsed back into silence.

 We bundled her into the car and drove to Hyde Park to open an exhibit of her father’s paintings.
 As we reached the Roosevelt Library she said, “Well driven—the President was a much scarier driver.”
 Then she added, almost as an afterthought: “It is 49 years to the day, August 15th, 1943, that I was last here with Papa.
 To come back to Hyde Park and to find an exhibition of his pictures really puts a crown on it.”